Computer Science - School of Engineering

 Computer Science (CMPBD) Educational Objectives

-The educational objectives of the Penn State Behrend Computer Science Program are to produce graduates:
+The program educational objectives of the Penn State Behrend Computer Science Program are to produce graduates who, within three to five years after graduation, are able to:

 Graduates of the program are expected to demonstrate: